-- (t) "Reduced work schedule" means permitting an employee to work less than the usual number of hours per work week, or hours per work day. - (u) A "related medical condition" is any medically recognized physical or mental condition related to pregnancy, childbirth or recovery from pregnancy or childbirth.
-This term includes, but is not limited to, lactation-related medical conditions such as mastitis; gestational diabetes; pregnancy-induced hypertension; preeclampsia; post-partum depression; loss or end of pregnancy; or recovery from loss or end of pregnancy. - (v) "Transfer" means reassigning temporarily an employee affected by pregnancy to a less strenuous or hazardous position or to less strenuous or hazardous duties.
+(t) "Reduced work schedule" means permitting an employee to work less than the usual number of hours per work week, or hours per work day.

+(u) A "related medical condition" is any medically recognized physical or mental condition related to pregnancy, childbirth or recovery from pregnancy or childbirth.
+This term includes, but is not limited to, lactation-related medical conditions such as mastitis; gestational diabetes; pregnancy-induced hypertension; preeclampsia; post-partum depression; loss or end of pregnancy; or recovery from loss or end of pregnancy.

+(v) "Transfer" means reassigning temporarily an employee affected by pregnancy to a less strenuous or hazardous position or to less strenuous or hazardous duties.

-Note: Authority cited: Section 12935(a), Government Code.
+Fair Employment and Housing Council Modifications to Text of Proposed Amendments to the Fair Employment and Housing Act Regulations (5.4.15) Note: Authority cited: Section 12935(a), Government Code.
 Reference: Sections 12926, 12940, 12943, 12944, 12945, 12945.1 and 12945.2, Government Code; Family and Medical Leave Act, (FMLA) 29 U.S.C. §2601, et seq. and FMLA regulations, 29 C.F.R. § 825; Title VII of the federal Civil Rights Act of 1964, 42 U.S.C. §2000e; and J.E.
 Robinson v.
 Fair Employment & Housing Com.
 (1992) 2 Cal.
 4th 226.

 § 11036.
-Prohibition Against Harassment.
+Prohibition Aagainst Harassment.